asciidoctor/atom-asciidoc-image-helper/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ma3a96lhu12iig1v/branch/master?svg=true)](https://ci.appveyor.com/project/bwklein/asciidoc-image-helper/branch/master)
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://github.com/bwklein/asciidoc-image-helper/blob/master/LICENSE.md)

-An Atom plugin for AsciiDoc grammar.
+An Atom plugin to facilitate insertion of images in an AsciiDoc document.

 Create an image file, in the specified folder, that is named after the AsciiDoc file it is pasted into, and insert an image reference to that file into the editor.

 Originally forked from [markdown-image-helper](https://github.com/bigyuki/markdown-image-helper).